JiveshDixit/xIndices/README.md

 global SST (One can calculate other modes using generaic EOF tool of this package), PDO, AMO, NAO etc. We intend to add more variability modes.

+* **Low-pass, high-pass and band-pass** We have recently added Lanczos filter as it is very useful in climate variability analysis to filter-out the signal from noise.

 # Install